puradev/android-developer-interview/README.md

 ### Suggestions

+- Add views for content and empty state
+- Implement data flow and the request call with a provided word
-- Improve the user experience
+- Error handling and display errors to user
 - Unit Tests or UI Tests
-- View for empty state
-- Error handling and display Errors to user
 - Add an easter egg or something to make us laugh
   - Giphy of the searched word
   - Konami Code